miferdang/Mifer-Wordpress-Template/README.md

 ![miferwp](https://i.imgur.com/6pjtABK.jpg)

-( This is the firstime i have developed a wordpress template so it wouldn't be the best organizational structure for wordpress theme.
+( This is the firstime i have developed a wordpress template so it wouldn't be the best organized structure for wordpress theme.
  I just want to have a simple blog with 2 types of posts are: Article and Product.
  Of course this template must be incudes all another wordpress's basic page, and  my lists for each page is lied under the "Structure" tag )